sircharlo/meeting-media-manager/CONTRIBUTING.md

 ### Getting Started

 To get started, you first have to install Git, Node.js and VS Code (see their respective documentation for more information).
-Once you have installed those, you van easily install Yarn by executing the following commands:
+Once you have installed those, you can easily install Yarn by executing the following commands:

 ```bash
 # Enable corepack feature of Node.js (includes yarn)